txt.lurk.org

 <meta name="twitter:description" content="Ruminations on scale, technology and sustainability and their consequences for how lurk.org is run" />

-<meta name="twitter:image" content="https://txt.lurk.org/on-not-scaling-lurk/taSj1BprSmeaHqBqoKOS6Q.webp" />
+<meta name="twitter:image" content="https://txt.lurk.org/on-not-scaling-lurk/taSj1BprSmeaHqBqoKOS6Q.jpg" />

 <meta name="twitter:image:alt" content="Capybara with a hat says 'too rad to be sad'" />